 So what’s a girl to do?
 I can live without the steak and roll, but that dressing?
 I had to have it again.

 Thank goodness for Google, and people who experiment in the kitchen.
-I found a recipe at Eat, Cook, Share that’s very close.
+I found a recipe at Eat, Cook, Share (website is gone now) that’s very close.
 I don’t make it exactly the same though:

 2 cups Hellmann’s mayo, and 1/2 cup each chili sauce, catsup, sweet pickle relish